 What is Your Budget For Bootcamp Equipment?

-When it comes to fitness equipment, the saying “Buy cheap, buy twice” could not be truer.
+When it comes to creating your bootcamp equipment list, the saying “Buy cheap, buy twice” could not be truer.
 Good quality fitness equipment is often quite expensive.
 That does not mean that it is bad value for money though.
 A cast iron kettlebell will outlive most boot camp members!

 But if you are going to purchase some bootcamp equipment you need to make sure that it will provide good value for your investment.
-There is no point spending $5,000 on equipment if your boot camp only has nine members!
+There is no point spending $5,000 ticking off everything on your bootcamp equipment list if your boot camp only has nine members!

 While it is of course your decision as to when to start introducing equipment, we would recommend doing so once your boot camp has a reliable income.
-Remember, the bootcamp equipment that you purchase is a legitimate taxable expense.
+Remember, everything on your bootcamp equipment list is a legitimate taxable expense.

 What Bootcamp Equipment Do Your Clients Want?

-Before spending your money on fancy bootcamp equipment, it is probably a good idea to make sure that your current clients actually want it!
+Before purchasing everything on your bootcamp equipment list, it is probably a good idea to make sure that your current clients actually want what you're buying!
 If your clients already love your amazing bodyweight routines then bringing in new equipment and changing your session structure may not go down well.

 Now, most clients won’t have an opinion either way, so only listen if your current clients are dead set against it.
 If that is the case, then you can always consider setting up a separate boot camp where you use equipment.
 Then look at attracting new clients, or just catering to the clients who are interested.